microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

 ## Export cost data

-You can use existing actual or amortized cost exports; however, the following example creates a new cost and usage details (FOCUS) data export.
+Since we're creating a workspace optimized for FinOps, we'll export cost data using the FinOps Open Cost and Usage Specification (FOCUS), a provider-agnostic data format for cost details.
+All our examples will use FOCUS but you can also use existing actual or amortized cost exports that have file overwriting enabled.

-What is FOCUS?
-FinOps Open Cost and Usage Specification (FOCUS) is a new, cross-cloud billing data standard hosted by the FinOps Foundation and defined by Microsoft and a collection of FinOps practitioners, cloud providers, and vendors.
 To learn more about FOCUS and its benefits, see [About FOCUS](https://microsoft.github.io/finops-toolkit/focus).
 The FinOps Foundation also offers a free [Introduction to FOCUS course](https://learn.finops.org/introduction-to-focus).
 Microsoft’s Power BI solutions for FinOps are aligned to FOCUS.

 To create an export, see [Create exports](/azure/cost-management-billing/costs/tutorial-improved-exports#create-exports).